ThatCoolCoder/foss-rcas/README.md

     - requires addition of a camera ID property so that we can remember them
     - store available cameras in a tres somewhere
 - Graphics
-    - Grass overhaul again
-        - Somehow make grass not jump around when camera moves, only appear/disappear.
-            - Perhaps can use a system where we make a grid of points, wiggle them, then discard those which are outside of the radius.
-            - Would probably be a bit slow on really large patches but in that case we could use a chunk system internally to completely ignore points a certain distance away from camera
-            - Perhaps just a check for each row + col to see if it will be within distance at any point.
-        - support for grass scatter on mesh
-    - need to get it running on old hardware, and keep it running (target: Intel HD 3000 on minimum 720p)
+    - need to get it running on old hardware, and keep it running (target: Intel HD 3000 on minimum 720p gets a stable 60)
     - Come up with a setup for rendering to an intermediate viewport so we can render at lower resolution and upsample
         - Some people may not like this idea but I think it's great if you have a hi-res monitor but your GPU can't game like that.
         - (it's much simpler than adjusting the monitor resolution or whatever)
     - If FPS is terrible, have a pop up in the corner that tells you to change your graphics.
     - Update billboard exporter script + multimesh instancers + impostorsprite3d to have the option of normal maps on these (it looks a lot better)
     - Maybe make some more pine trees so they're not all the same
-- Even though the CG is apparently already really far back, the models don't fly tailheavy.
-If I move the CG further back, they become suddenly very tailheavy
-    - Maybe their elevator is just stalling, the flying wing flies amazingly and the CG is probably a bit forward even.
 - Mod/content system
     - There is support for loading mods as pck files at runtime, but it is a bit of a pain to make these pck files.
     - Create a content version value that lets the game know if a mod is compatible.